 Just a few of those criteria handed down from the Financial Accounting Standards Board (FASB), with which government contractors must comply, include:

 For example, the federal government limits compensation for an executive to a maximum that the government determines is “reasonable".
 Compensation higher than this ceiling is deemed “unallowable", which means that your company is not permitted to charge such amounts exceeding the limit to the contract or to recover such amounts under the contract.

 Understanding the government's various areas of emphasis in audits is fundamental.
 For example, companies must be clear on what the DCAA views as contractors' responsibilities include in accounting for management of subcontractors, such as DCAA scrutinization of:

 - documentation of subcontractor reviews

-2. Obtaining DCCA Approval of a Government Contractor's Accounting System
+2. Obtaining DCAA Approval of a Government Contractor's Accounting System

-Prospective government contractors meet with an array of special difficulties in qualifying their accounting systems with the Defense Contract Audit Agency (DCCA).
+Prospective government contractors meet with an array of special difficulties in qualifying their accounting systems with the Defense Contract Audit Agency (DCAA).

 For just a few examples, companies are confronted with challenges such as:

 - a vast and ever-changing complex of other issues

 The Defense Contract Management Agency (DCMA) defines business systems requirements, and provides direction on audits and approval criteria.
 Regulatory requirements provide for withholds in cases in which contractors are determined.
 Contractors assessed as having systems that are deficient in some way(s) can be severely impacted by withholds.
 So, it is critically important for all government contractors to thoroughly understand the approval requirements as well as how those will be assessed.